JoshOrndorff/recipes/text/3-entrees/off-chain-workers.md

 }
 ```

-We implement `ValidateUnsigned`, and the allowance logic is added in the `validate_unsigned` function.
-We check if the call is to `Call::submit_number_unsigned` and it returns an `Ok()`.
+We implement `ValidateUnsigned`, and the allowance logic is added inside the `validate_unsigned` function.
+We check if the call is to `Call::submit_number_unsigned` and returns `Ok()` if this is the case.
 Otherwise, `InvalidTransaction::Call`.

-The `ValidTransaction` object has some fields that touch on concepts that we have not talked about before:
+The `ValidTransaction` object has some fields that touch on concepts that we have not discussed before:

 - `priority`: Ordering of two transactions, given their dependencies are satisfied.
 - `requires`: List of tags this transaction depends on.